 Konnichiwa, and welcome to Tokyo!
-Home to the Tokyo Skytree and Shibuya Crossing, cherry-blossom-lined streets, Harajuku culture, and the best ramen in the world.
+Home to the Tokyo Skytree and the famous Shibuya Crossing, cherry-blossom-lined streets, Shinjuku Gyoen National Garden, Harajuku culture, and the best ramen in the world.

-Tokyo is possibly the coolest, most futuristic travel destination in the world, and on the bucket list for most travelers.
-However, Tokyo is absolutely HUGE, and choosing where to stay can be tough.
+Tokyo is possibly the coolest, most futuristic travel destination in the world, and on the bucket list for most travellers.
+However, Tokyo is absolutely HUGE, and choosing where to stay in this vibrant city can be tough.
 The city can also lean on the more expensive side.

-This is where we come in to help you!
-We have gone through all the options and listed out the 5 best hostels in Tokyo.
-This handy guide we’ve created will help you to preview all the best Tokyo hostels and pick the one that best suits your travel style.
+This is where I come in to help you!
+I have gone through all the options and listed the 5 best hostels in Tokyo.
+This handy guide I’ve created will help you to preview all the best Tokyo hostels and pick the one that best suits your travel style.
+I’ll show you the best dorm rooms in this city and how to get around it.

 So whether you are looking to party like a rockstar, or get some much-needed sleep, there is something for everyone.
 So let’s not waste any more time and dive into this ultimate guide to to the best and cheapest hostels in the megacity of Tokyo, so you can focus on what matters – exploring!